 - Maintain a healthy, ongoing, professional relationship and communication with your supervisors.

-- Make yourself visible and identifiable as a member of the LEAD staff and serve responsibly in that role.
+- Make yourself visible and identifiable as a member of the LEAD staff and serve responsibly in that role

-- Be available to assist the LEAD Office when necessary.
+- Be available to assist the LEAD Office when necessary

-- Participate in periodic written and oral performance evaluations, including an exit interview.
+- Participate in periodic written and oral performance evaluations, including an exit interview

-- Other duties as assigned by the Director and Associate Director.
+- Other duties as assigned by the Associate Director and Director

 The Graduate Assistant position is designed for a 20 hour per week work commitment.
 At times, the work may require extended hours and/or night and weekend work hours.
 Must be available for LEAD Team Retreat on August 20-21, 2018.